cmdkill3r/pdftoolbox/README.md

 ---
 GitHub
+---
 For updates, issues, and more tools, visit: https://github.com/cmdkill3r

 License
+---
 This project is licensed under the MIT License.

-Disclaimer: This tool is strictly for educational purposes.
+#Disclaimer: This tool is strictly for educational purposes.
 The author is not responsible for misuse.